Broadcasting live radio straight from Javaplein in Amsterdam – Every Thursday, Friday and Saturday from 5pm until 11pm.

-Tune in for adventures in music, food and culture in Amsterdam and beyond.
+Tune in wherever you are for adventures in music, flavour, art, culture and beyond.

 This week on Radio Oedipus, we’re taking the road less travelled and taking a trip to Riga, in Latvia.
 After exploring closer to home, the obvious places to go were America and the UK but by concentrating on well travelled roads you ignore so many other places as possibilities, like Latvia and Labietis.
 A craft brewery in Latvia that makes familiar favourites like IPAs but also offers more intriguing local styles like sour braggots, meads, chestnut bocks.